 7. Don't kiss or dance with the bride

-After the wedding ceremony day, there is a reception party for the couple to receive the blessing and gifts from the society and relatives.
+After the wedding ceremony day, there is a reception party for the couple to receive blessings and gifts from society and relatives.
 The party is fun with good music and non-stop dancing by the guests.
 Keep in mind that it is not a custom for male guests to kiss or dance with the bride.
-As in Indian culture, brides should be demure on her wedding day.
+As in Indian culture, the bride should be demure on her wedding day.

 8. Money is the traditional wedding gift